Bhodikorn/AWS-rainfall/README.md

 contains the Python script for handling all APIs call from the frontend.
 Here are the list of APIs.

 	- `/api/checkdata`
-	Check if the data is already existed in S3 bucket or not.
+	Check if the data already exists in S3 bucket or not.
 	*Parameters*: foldername (eg. CCS_1d20230601)
 	*Return type:* True or False